History as a Herding Breed

 Canine Lexicon, “Water Dog of Spain”, copyright 1993

 “El Perro de Agua de Español , diluted into English, the Water Dog of Spain, is indeed not a water dog in the traditional sense, nor is this newly discovered breed a spin-off or variant of the well-known Cao de Agua, the Portuguese Water Dog.
 The Perro de Agua has functioned for Spanish shepherds for hundreds of years as a herder and all-around working dog, who has a lusty affinity for the water. …this Spaniard had been employed to move sheep from the south of Spain to the north in the summer time, since the southern part of the country was too hot for grazing the sheep back to the south.
-Working in conjunction with el mastín español, the Spanish Mastiff, who guarded the royal cañadas or cattle paths, the Perro de Agua lead the way for the shepherds.
-Today this trip is principally undertaken by train, so the dogs have found different jobs.”
+Working in conjunction with el mastín español, the Spanish Mastiff, who guarded the royal cañadas or cattle paths, the Perro de Agua lead the way for the shepherds.”

 Gundogs Magazine, “The Spanish Water Dog”, March 1996